(Politicians and soiled diapers need to be changed often and for the same reason – image source: http://davies.lohudblogs.com)

 Earlier Petaling District Officer Datuk Zulkepli Ahmad was at a loss to explain how approval for state allocations for BN lawmakers was given even after the state assembly was dissolved and even after the new PR state government was sworn-in.

-There was a clear case of misuse of public funds in both cases – PKFZ scandal and in the findings of Selcat.
+There was a clear case of misuse of public funds in both cases – the PKFZ scandal and in the findings of SELCAT.
 What is yet to be finalised is the extent and the implications.

-It is akin to the mission to Mars – there is a lot of work to be done and change of attitude before we can say we are corruption free country.
-Otherwise it will be the loss of millions year in, year out.
+It is akin to the politician’s mission to Mars – there is a lot of work to be done and a change of attitude before we can say we are a corruption-free country.
+Otherwise, it will be the loss of millions every year in, year out.